10 Best Wild Camping Spots in the UK

 Some of the park’s more popular wild camping spots are all but secret, so finding a place where you’ll be able to sleep under the stars far from other hikers can be quite difficult.
 In fact, some of these spots are so popular with outdoor enthusiasts that they became among Scotland’s very first open spaces to be regulated by special laws.
 There’s nothing you need to worry about here, though – the permit costs just £3.

 Furthermore, these special laws cover just 4% of the park’s total area, so there are plenty of beautiful spots where you’ll be able to wild camp at Loch Lomond without risking a fine.
 Just make sure to camp away from enclosed fields and take any rubbish with you.
 Also, try not to disturb the park’s wildlife and avoid lighting fires – use a portable stove instead.
-When it comes to answering the call of nature, make sure to bury the waste with a trowel and do it as far away from water sources as you can.
+And when it comes to answering the call of nature, make sure to bury the waste with a trowel and do it as far away from water sources as you can.

 For those keen on wild camping near Glasgow, there are a few spots just on the outskirts of the city.
 Yet, the allure of Loch Lomond and the Trossachs National Park, with its expansive landscapes and untouched beauty, often draws those looking for a more immersive wild camping experience away from the city’s hustle and bustle.